What Is Competitive Advantage? + How to Find Your Strategic Edge

 2. Differentiation

 Differentiation is a strategy brands use to demonstrate how their product or service is unique and unlike competitors' offerings.
-Offering a product that customers perceive as more valuable will help you build a loyal customer base willing to spend more money to purchase your product.
+You can build a loyal customer base willing to spend more money on your products by offering a product that customers perceive as more valuable.
 When they compare your product to similiar ones, they understand the added value represented by a higher price.

 You can position yourself as different from your competitors either in a broad way—building a company that operates fundamentally differently than others in their niche—or in a more focused way by developing superior products with new technology, specialized features, or higher-quality materials.
 For example, Apple consistently offers new cell phone models at higher and higher prices by touting its enhanced technological abilities with each new iteration.